Amblecote: Modern expansion

 Located within Amblecote is the War Memorial Athletic Ground, home of Stourbridge Football Club (nicknamed the Glassboys) and Stourbridge Cricket Club.
 Amblecote Cricket Club used to play on land off Church Avenue (now Cricketer's Green estate), to the rear of the Parish Church, before the land was sold to Hassall Homes for housing in the mid-1980s.
-Before this, the club used to play on part of "Peters Hill" to the rear of the Birch Tree Inn, until the early 1980s when it was sold to Tarmac Homes who constructed the "Broomhill Estate."
+Before this, the club used to play on part of Peters Hill, Amblecote Bank, just down from the Birch Tree Inn, towards Stourbridge, until the early 1980s when it was sold to Tarmac Homes who constructed the Broomhill Estate.
 Amblecote Cricket Club is still in existence and after a period of around 20 years playing at Dudley Kingswinford Rugby Club, their base is now at the Marsh Playing Fields in nearby Kinver.
 Due to the construction of massive new housing estates, the existing primary school at Amblecote was too small to cope with the influx of new residents.
-Many residents children on the Stourview estate had to attend schools some distance away, such as Thorns Primary.
-In 1974, the County Borough of Dudley responded by constructing the new Peters Hill Primary School, which rapidly expanded over time to eventually accommodate some 800 children.
+Many residents' children on the Stourview Estate had to attend schools some distance away, such as Thorns Primary.
+In 1974, the County Borough of Dudley responded by constructing the new Peters Hill Primary School, which rapidly expanded eventually accommodating some 950 children.

 Some of the northern part of Amblecote High Street was demolished in the early 1990s to make way for a major road widening scheme.

 These developments, coupled with the nearby Withymoor Village development (classed as part of Brierley Hill), added almost 8,000 new homes between 1964 and 1998 on land formerly used for farming and rehabilitated former coal and fire clay mines, both bell pits and open cast mines, which completely changed the face of the area, and brick works which closed down.
 Many of the new homes were family dwellings, which saw the rapid expansion especially of Peters Hill Primary School, which more than quadrupled in size from around 200 when opened to over 800 on completion.